h-nakae/reticulum/README.md

 [Install NodeJS](https://nodejs.org) if you haven't already.
 We recommend version 12 or above.

-### 1. Setup the `hubs.local` hostname
+### 1. Setup the `hubs-local.com` hostname

-When running the full stack for Hubs (which includes Reticulum) locally it is necessary to add a `hosts` entry pointing `hubs.local` to your local server's IP.
+When running the full stack for Hubs (which includes Reticulum) locally it is necessary to add a `hosts` entry pointing `hubs-local.com` to your local server's IP.
 This will allow the CSP checks to pass that are served up by Reticulum so you can test the whole app.
-Note that you must also load hubs.local over https.
+Note that you must also load hubs-local.com over https.

 Example:

 ```
-hubs.local 127.0.0.1
+hubs-local.com 127.0.0.1
 ```

 ### 2. Setting up the Hubs Repository